boichee/flux-constants/README.md

 ```

-Having used React for a while and seen many files that look like this:
+Having used React + Flux and typed this far too many times:

 ```js
 // ComponentConstants.js